 * “joystick overshoot” being where you release the joystick and it returns so fast towards the zero point that it actually shoots past it and returns a value in the opposite direction from where you intended.

-Several new characters
+A couple new characters

 bot (for AI only)